cds-snc/digital-canada-ca/content/en/join-our-team/positions/executive-assistant.md

 - Be proficient in Microsoft Office, Google Apps (particularly GMail, Calendar, and Docs), and Trello.
 - Understand how government works and the systems used to run it — with an ability to manage and navigate bureaucracy with ease.
 - Communicate fluently in French and English (in government speak, this role is CBC).
-- Ability to draft correspondence in both official languages and to review translations would be an asset.
+- Have the ability to draft correspondence in both official languages and to review translations.
+- Be eligible to receive Secret security clearance (we'll coordinate this if you don't already have it)

 We recognize that everyone brings skills and experiences to the table and that not everyone “checks all the boxes”.
 Apply anyway!
 Tell us why you’re the right fit for the job.